epfl-ada/ada-2021-project-nerf/README.md

 - extracting necessary speakers from the `.parquet` file
 - merging extracted speakers with the Quotebank dataset

+Due to the size of the data files, we decided to keep them on a private drive.
+If you want to access the data itself, please contact us.
 ## Methods
 In this section, we will give an overview of the processing that needs to be done after preprocessing the data but before the data analysis part.
 Moreover, we will explain the problem-solving process as well as the feasibility of each task.
 <br><br>